pkx8326/struct_package_example/README.md

-# Simple Go Struct Method and Mutation
+# Struct Package Example

 ### Overview
-This Go program demonstrates the use of struct and struct methods in the form of a separated package.
+The GO program in this repository is basically the same as the one in [struct_method_mutation_example](https://github.com/pkx8326/struct_method_mutation_example) demonstrates the use of struct and struct methods in the form of a separated package.
 The struct and its method needed to be imported from a package of its own.

 The program features the use of pointers with structs and struct methods to display and overwrite/clear (mutate) the data in the original struct without unnecessarily occupying extra memory spaces.
 The features to display/clear data were written in a way that they are methods of the struct created in this program.